TBD54566975/web5-spec/README.md

 #### Adding/Updating Vectors

-New test vectors should follow the standard [vector structure](/web5-test-vectors/vector-structure.json).
+New test vectors should follow the standard [vector structure](/web5-test-vectors/vector-structure.json.schema).
+Vectors are automatically validated against the JSON schema via CI.

 Create a PR in this repo for web5 vectors, or in [`tbdex`](https://github.com/TBD54566975/tbdex) for tbdex vectors with the proposed changes or additions.